Illicit drug use in Australia: Drug law reform

 A number of Australian and international groups have promoted reform in regard to 21st-century Australian drug policy.
 Organisations such as Australian Parliamentary Group on Drug Law Reform, Responsible Choice, the Australian Drug Law Reform Foundation, Norml Australia, Law Enforcement Against Prohibition (LEAP) Australia and Drug Law Reform Australia advocate for drug law reform without the benefit of government funding.
 The membership of some of these organisations is diverse and consists of the general public, social workers, lawyers and doctors, and the Global Commission on Drug Policy has been a formative influence on a number of these organisations.

+Australian Capital Territory drug reform

+Cannabis

+Since 2020, cannabis has been decriminalised for recreational use by those 18-years-old and over in the Australian Capital Territory (ACT).
+Adult residents are legally allowed to possess up to 50 grams of dried cannabis, or 150 grams of fresh cannabis, and are allowed to grow up to two cannabis plants per person, or a maximum of four per household.
+It is not legal for residents to grow cannabis using artificial systems (including hydroponics and aquaponics), and it remains illegal for residents to sell and gift cannabis.

 Australian Parliamentary Group on Drug Law Reform

 The Australian Parliamentary Group on Drug Law Reform consists of politicians from state and federal governments.
 Upon joining the group, all members sign a charter that states:

 This Charter seeks to encourage a more rational, tolerant, non-judgmental, humanitarian and understanding approach to people who currently use illicit drugs in our community.
 The aims of the Australian Parliamentary Group for Drug Law Reform are to minimise the adverse health, social and economic consequences of Australia's policies and laws controlling drug use and supply.

 As of 1998, short-term goals of the Group include: